Glorious Victory: Description

-The group is wedged between an armed rebellion on the right and the slave labor of banana plantations on the left.
-Th painting represents three events that seem to happen impossibly at a single moment, collapsing years of violence and corruption into one massive event.
+The group is wedged between an armed rebellion on the right and the hard labor of banana plantations on the left, guarded by a soldier.
+The painting represents three events that seem to happen impossibly at a single moment, collapsing years of violence and corruption into one massive event.

 Criticism

 Rivera's explicit mention of the coup and references to prominent political figures prompted backlash to which he responded directly, defending his work as deserved criticism of current events.
-However, he completed the painting less than a year after the coup, suggesting that the painting's anticipates the violence and destruction that supposedely would come to Guatemala based on broader experience of US-led interferences in Latin America.
+He completed the painting less than a year after the coup, suggesting that the painting anticipates the violence and destruction that supposedly would come to Guatemala based on broader experience of US-led interferences in Latin America.
 Rivera uses this piece to highlight the effects of Cold War violence on indigenous communities and to continue his career's protest of capitalism.

 Background

 During Rivera's lifetime, Mexico was a country in a constant state of revolution.
 After a civil war at the turn of the century, people were hopeful for land reform and improved social services.
 Rivera depicted these wishes in his works alongside other themes of indigenous Mexican heritage and twentieth-century Marxism.
 His fame in Mexico began partly with his public murals, designed to teach illiterate and literate communities about their past and national history.
 Drawing from Mexico's collective memory as a mestizo nation of indigenous character, Rivera looked to the aesthetics of pre-Columbian societies so that his work in his view would be undeniably Mexican.